salimhb/blood-bank/posts/2010-11-09-rspec-is-lovely.markdown

 author_url: http://redwriteshere.com/
 wordpress_id: 739
 wordpress_url: http://blog.railslove.com/?p=739
-published_at: 2010-11-09 16:28:24 +01:00
+published_at: 2010-11-09 16:28:24.000000000 +01:00
 categories:
 - ruby
 tags:
   keyword:
   - testing
   - rspec
 ---
 Several months ago my choice of testing framework was TestUnit + Shoulda.
-Rspec looked good, but I didn't see what made it&Acirc;&nbsp;particularly&Acirc;&nbsp;special.
+Rspec looked good, but I didn't see what made it particularly special.

 When working on a client project which was using Rspec I decided to properly look into it.
 What I found was that it made my tests incredibly organised and very easy to follow.
 Below are some methods I take when writing Rspec tests.
 <h3>Describes</h3>